Neufund/generic-ico/README.md

     git pull -r
     git checkout master

-ignore msg "Your branch is based on 'origin/master', but the upstream is gone." - it's beacuse your master is empty thanks to usage of "--allow-empty" parameter
+Ignore the message "Your branch is based on 'origin/master', but the upstream is gone." - it's beacuse your master is empty thanks to usage of "--allow-empty" parameter

     git rebase starter
     git push